-This one has texture and color, both – the holly-like prickly leaves, winter color from green to red to maroon, depending on weather and species, this sturdy evergreen shrub won't fail to add interest to your garden in winter.
+This one has both texture and color: holly-like prickly leaves with winter color from green to red to maroon and depending on weather and species, this sturdy evergreen shrub won't fail to add interest to your garden in winter.

-This fern actually breaks dormancy in winter – in the early months of each New Year it can be found abundant and thriving in a bright green abundance in the moss-covered limbs and bases of established trees like Acer macrophyllum, one of the plants that heralds in the coming of spring.
+This fern actually breaks dormancy in winter.
+In the early months of each year, it can be found thriving with bright green abundance in the moss-covered limbs and bases of established trees like Acer macrophyllum.
+It is one of the plants that heralds the coming of spring.

-Sword ferns are evergreen, so their familiar arching form can be an anchor to your winter woodland garden.
+Sword ferns are evergreen and their familiar arching form can be an anchor to your winter woodland garden.

 Though not evergreen, our wild roses all have an interesting, tussled form with varying degree of thorns that add a sculptural element to the garden in winter.
-Add to that the red of the hips that persist and are attractive to birds, and you have a native garden must-have!
+Add to that the red of the hips that persist and are attractive to birds, it is a must-have for native garden!